 In this handbook, all examples are in the APA style.

-The MIT Writing and Communications Center provides free individual consultation about any writing difficulty, from questions about grammar to matters of style.
+The Writing and Communication Center provides free individual consultation about any writing difficulty, from questions about grammar to matters of style.